-In many settings, the detailed work of implementing a research study is delegated to the research coordinator or research nurse.
-Research staff are often responsible for managing grants and budgets, preparing regulatory submissions, writing study protocols, creating data collection forms, managing databases, developing recruiting plans, and supervising others.
+The detailed work of implementing a research study is often delegated to the research coordinator or nurse.
+Research staff are frequently responsible for managing grants and budgets, preparing regulatory submissions, writing study protocols, creating data collection forms, managing databases, developing recruiting plans, and supervising others.
 Individuals in this role know all too well the difficulties of learning on-the job.
+This course teaches you the skills to be successful in research coordination and gives you an overview of topics needed to sit for the Association of Clinical Research Professional exam, enabling certification.

-During the three day onsite experience, lectures and case studies are used to encourage discussion and each session is guided by Johns Hopkins subject matter experts.
+During this course, lectures and case studies are used to encourage discussion, and each session is guided by Johns Hopkins subject matter experts.
+Participants receive research regulations, ethics documents, and copies of all presentations, along with supplementary reading material and resources for independent learning outside of the class.

 - Responsibly conduct research